RomainDereu/Romagnetics-Midynamite/README.md

 #### 🌀 Channel Mode

 - **MIDI Change**
-  Redirect all incoming MIDI messages to a selected MIDI channel.
+  Redirect all incoming MIDI messages to one or two selected MIDI channels.
-  Useful when your controller doesn't support quick channel switching.
+  This allows you to play two synths at the same time.
+  Also allows very quick channel changes between scenes.

 - **MIDI Split**
   Split the keyboard into two zones: